 Skip to content

-The wetlands throughout the forest continue to provide a constant source of nutritional foods and significant fibres for the Yorta Yorta People.
-It is also evident that the resources in the landscape were used to manufacture canoes, shields and carrying devices.
+The wetlands throughout the forest provide a constant source of nutritional foods and significant fibers for the Yorta Yorta People.
+Resources in the landscape were also used to manufacture canoes, shields, and carrying devices.

-Flooding in the Barmah-Millewa Forest depends on flows in the Murray River.
-A natural narrowing of the river (commonly referred to as the Barmah Choke) restricts flow and causes overbank flooding when flows below Yarrawonga Weir exceed the channel’s capacity.
+Flooding in the Barmah-Millewa Forest depends on the flow in the Murray River.
+A natural narrowing of the river (commonly referred to as the Barmah Choke) restricts the flow and causes overbank flooding when the flow below Yarrawonga Weir exceeds the channel’s capacity.
 This restriction influences both the operation of Yarrawonga Weir and the magnitude of environmental flows that can be delivered to the forests.
-The Yorta Yorta People see this narrow part of Dhungulla as a culturally significant creation story, and it provides ecosystem services both from a culturally and environmentally significant viewpoint.
+The Yorta Yorta People see this narrow part of Dhungulla (Murray River) as a culturally significant creation story, and it provides ecosystem services both from a culturally and environmentally significant viewpoint.
 The name ‘Barmah Choke’ is culturally inappropriate for the Yorta Yorta, and it is seen as a negative way to view their traditional lands and waters.
-Yorta Yorta People may refer to this as the ‘Pama Narrows’, or more simply ‘The Narrows’.
+Yorta Yorta People refer to this as the ‘Pama Narrows’, or more simply ‘The Narrows’.

 Before the river was regulated, Barmah-Millewa Forest was regularly flooded with high flows from rainfall and snowmelt in winter and spring.
 These regular floods shaped a rich, productive forest environment.
 The construction and operation of Hume Dam and Dartmouth Dam have greatly reduced the size and frequency of natural winter/spring floods in Barmah-Millewa Forest.

-Also, operational deliveries to supply water to users downstream of The Narrows can cause unseasonal, low-level floods, which can damage the forest and banks of the river depending on the timing and volume of the flows.
-Country for the Yorta Yorta People continues to change, but the changes have been rapid post-settlement due to infrastructure installation and river regulation.
+Operational deliveries that supply water to users downstream of The Narrows can cause unseasonal, low-level floods, which can damage the forest and banks of the river, depending on the timing and volume of the flow.
+Country for the Yorta Yorta People continues to change, but the changes have been rapid post-settlement due to the installation of infrastructure and river regulation.
 This has changed Country culturally and environmentally for the Yorta Yorta People.
-Their language word for water is wala, and it includes if an area is wet but may imply to others a ‘flood’, which is viewed as negative water.

 Water management at Barmah-Millewa Forest seeks to build on natural flow and the delivery of consumptive and operational water en route to optimise environmental outcomes when possible.
 As Barmah-Millewa Forest is located towards the upper reaches of the regulated portion of the Murray River, water for the environment that passes through the forest and returns to the river can often be used at sites further downstream as part of multi-site watering events.